Dev-Change-Makers-Community/Microsoft-Build-Sessions/From-zero-to-deployed-on-azure-with-ai-agents/README.md

 ![Alt Text](pictures/Deploy_app.png)
 ![Alt Text](pictures/Running_app.png)

-Then instruct the copilot to populate the app with lego data as there were 0 total themse and sets
+Then instruct the copilot to populate the app with LEGO data as there were 0 total themse and sets

 ![Alt Text](pictures/populated.png)